How to Make Easy Beef Enchiladas

 Try whipping up some vegetable side dishes, like this one-pan Mexican Street Corn Bake.
 We also love serving cheesy enchiladas with light salads, like a No-Fuss Avocado Onion Salad.
 If you find yourself missing the beans in this dish, you can heat up a can of black beans or try making your own with a batch of our Cantina Pinto Beans.

 The best way to store leftover enchiladas is in the freezer.
-When the enchiladas are completely cooled, scoop the enchiladas into a freezer-safe or an aluminum foil container.
+When the enchiladas are completely cooled, scoop the enchiladas into a freezer-safe food storage container.
 Cover the container with plastic wrap and aluminum foil.
 To freeze individual enchiladas, freeze the sauce on the side and wrap each enchilada tightly in plastic wrap before wrapping them in aluminum foil.
 When you’re ready to eat, thaw the enchiladas in the refrigerator overnight and bake them in the oven.

 Leftover enchiladas taste great, although they can get a little soggy as the tortillas continue to soak in moisture in the refrigerator.
 It’s best to reheat them in a 350° F oven or a toaster oven to help crisp up the edges.
 A microwave will certainly work in a pinch, but the reheated enchiladas will definitely be very soft.